A View to a Kill (song): Composition

 Singer Simon Le Bon said of Barry: "He didn't really come up with any of the basic musical ideas.
 He heard what we came up with and he put them into an order.
 And that's why it happened so quickly because he was able to separate the good ideas from the bad ones, and he arranged them.
 He has a great way of working brilliant chord arrangements.
 He was working with us as virtually a sixth member of the group, but not really getting on our backs at all."

 Due to a clear separation of areas of responsibility, the cooperation between band and composer turned out to be largely harmonious.
 The band was in charge of the actual songwriting while Barry created the final arrangement, including the orchestral parts.
 The song was finally completed in April 1985 and released that May.
-In the UK, it entered the singles chart at No. 7 before peaking at No. 2 the following week, and remained at that position for three weeks.
+In the UK, it entered the UK Singles Chart at No. 7 before peaking at No. 2 the following week, and remained at that position for three weeks.
 In the US, it entered the charts at No. 45, and on 13 July it reached number one on the Billboard Hot 100 chart.
 It remains the only Bond theme to achieve this chart placing.

+The B-side of the single was an instrumental piece orchestrated by Barry with a flute solo by Susan Milan that incorporates the melody of the Duran Duran song, titled "A View to a Kill (That Fatal Kiss)", which appeared on the A View to a Kill soundtrack album as "Bond Meets Stacey (A View to a Kill)".

 Reception

-Cash Box described the single as "a memorable and dynamic cut and easily one of Duran Duran’s very best efforts" that is "melodically strong" and employs "highly sophisticated state of the art production."
+Cash Box described the single as "a memorable and dynamic cut and easily one of Duran Duran's very best efforts" that is "melodically strong" and employs "highly sophisticated state of the art production".
+Reviewing singles for Smash Hits, Stephen Duffy wrote: "Quite stunning production.
+Producer Bernard Edwards seems to have superseded Nile Rodgers in every direction.
+Takes a long time to get to the hook, but very interesting."
+As of October 2021 "A View to a Kill" was the seventh most streamed Duran Duran song in the UK.